 On November 20, the program was seen by 23 million people in Britain.
 In it, Diana talked about her marriage, infidelity, bulimia and depression, and stated, "I'd like to be a queen of people's hearts, in people's hearts, but I don't see myself being Queen of this country."
 She also questioned Charles's ability to rule.
 The interview did boost the princess's popularity, but it also precipitated a final exit from the royal roost.

 In December 1995, the Queen wrote to Charles and Diana to say it would be better if they divorced.
-The pair agreed to do so in February 1996, and their marriage was dissolved on August 28, 1996.
+The pair agreed to do so in February 1996, and their marriage officially ended on August 28, 1996.